TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Cloud/Receive-B1Export.md

 ```

 ## DESCRIPTION
-This function is used to retrieve a BloxOneDDI Export/Backup
+This function is used to retrieve a Infoblox Portal Export/Backup

 ## EXAMPLES